ibm-cloud-docs/databases-for-postgresql/howto-pgaudit.md

 ### Event Types

-Event types that we support across all versions
+Session logging is configured per event type.
+The supported event types across all versions are:
 * FUNCTION
 * ROLE
 * DDL